(Note: this post was originally published on April 19, 2020. It was updated in November 2022 with a few tweaks.)

 It makes me so happy to hear from you and see your creations!
 Please leave a comment below and let me know what you think about this recipe.
 If you post a photo on Instagram, hashtag #TheRogueBrusselSprout and tag me (@TheRogueBrusselSprout) in the post text so that I'm sure to see it.

-Green beans get a major update with bitter radicchio, sweet raisins, and a big kiss of orange, based on the flavors of southern Spain.
+Green beans get a major update with bitter radicchio, sweet raisins, and a big kiss of orange, inspired by the flavors of southern Spain.
 Caution, this is not your typical green bean dish!